kaltura/developer-platform-docs/documentation/player-portal/web/playlist-web.md

 #### By Entry List

-To load a playlist by entry list, use the [`loadPlaylistByEntryList`](./api.md#loadplaylistbyentrylist) method.
+To load a playlist by entry list, use the [`loadPlaylistByEntryList`](https://developer.kaltura.com/player/web/api-web#loadplaylistbyentrylist) method.

-<br>This method creates a playlist according to the given entries.
+This method creates a playlist according to the given entries.

 ```javascript
 kalturaPlayer.loadPlaylistByEntryList({entries: [{entryId: '01234'}, {entryId: '56789'}]});